flutter/website/src/security/index.md

 For more details on how we handle security vulnerabilities, please see our [internal processes]({{site.repo.flutter}}/security/policy).

-##  Flagging Existing Issues as Security-related
+##  Flagging existing issues as security-related
 If you believe that an existing issue is security-related, we ask that you send an email to `security@flutter.dev`.
 The email should include the issue ID and a short description of why it should be handled according to this security policy.

-## Supported Versions
+## Supported versions

 We commit to publishing security updates for the version of Flutter currently on the `stable` branch.

 ## Expectations

-We treat security issues equivalent to a P0 priority level.
-We will release a beta or hotfix for any major security issues found in the most recent stable version of our SDK.
+We treat security issues equivalent to a P0 priority level and release a beta or hotfix for any major security issues found in the most recent stable version of our SDK.

 Any vulnerability reported for flutter websites like flutter.dev does not require a release and will be fixed in the website itself.

 Flutter does not have a bug bounty program.

 ## Receiving security updates

 The best way to receive security updates is to subscribe to the [flutter-announce](https://groups.google.com/forum/#!forum/flutter-announce) mailing list or updates to the Discord [channel](https://discord.com/channels/608014603317936148/608116355836805126).
-In addition to publishing github security advisory, we will also announce security updates in the technical release blog post.
+We will also announce security updates in the technical release blog post.

 ## Best practices